kkibalnichenko/nodejs-gmp-coursebook/Modules/docs/7-nosql/introduction.md

 # Introduction

-The previous module was dedicated to SQL databases.
-Now it's time to learn about NoSQL.
+Now, we're moving into exploring the fascinating world of NoSQL.
+These databases are designed to handle and manage large volumes of data across many distributed systems.
+Its flexibility, scalability, and performance capabilities when navigating complex, diverse data sets make it an ideal choice for applications dealing with big data or real-time processing.

-**In this module you will:**
+**In this module, you will:**
-- Get core concepts of NoSQL databases
-- Get common information about NoSQL database types
-- See NoSQL databases use cases
+- Grasp the fundamental concepts underlying NoSQL databases, illuminating your understanding of how they form the backbone of many modern applications
+- Gain broad insight into different types of NoSQL databases, enhancing your ability to choose the right tool for your data needs
+- Explore various use cases of NoSQL databases, illustrating how they can be implemented in real-world scenarios
-- Get overview of Object Document Mapping
+- Get an overview of Object Document Mapping (ODM), a technique that will add another tool to your data manipulation arsenal

+Get ready to explore the diverse and powerful world of NoSQL databases and expand your knowledge and skills in database management.